stuycs-softdev/proj3-6-eventplanner/README.md

 ##The Project
 >Our project is an application that helps user plan out events.
-People can search up venues and plan their events with specific ideas in mind, or browse through recommended events.
+People can look up venues in a certain area, or search for a particular venue in particular.
 Once an event is planned, users may share their plans with others on facebook.